imgntn/jBow/README.md

 0.1
 - [x] reduce lag at shot (try a pool, try more specific selectors)
-- [x] when arrows collide, remove dynamic body and make them stick
+- [x] when arrows collide, return arrows to pool
 - [x] arrow rotation at shot should be front of bow
 - [x] why does arrow flip end over end?  because impulse position is middle? -- had to set fixedRotation since i'm doing it myself
 - [x] realistic trajectory -- rotate toward velocity. probably its own component.